Understanding the 'fsck' Command (with examples)

 Explanation:

-• -f: Specifies that the filesystem should only be checked if it is clean.
+• -f: Forces the filesystem check even if the filesystem is marked clean.

 Pass 1: Checking inodes, blocks, and sizes